cmdalbem/portfolio/src/pages/.additional-cards/index.md

 # Prototyping

-Our objective designing the request flow was to make it as simple as possible but without compromising transparency with the customer.
-With the constraint of only being able to offer Additional Cards to customers that are already clients, all we needed was the Holder's CPF number (it's like a brazilian social security number).
+Starting with the request flow, our objective was to make it as simple as possible but without compromising transparency with the customer.
+With the constraint of only being able to offer Additional Cards to who's already a client, all we needed was the Holder's CPF number (it's like a brazilian social security number).
 An additional legal requirement was ask the relationship between them.
 Although not happy with asking such a personal question here, it provided nice data for understanding better our converting users later.

 <jumbo caption="The card request flow, designed to be very simple without compromising transparency.">
     <img src="./request.png"/>
 </jumbo>

-Nubank has a very mature Design System, which we strongly leveraged as a way to quickly tangibilize ideas and speed up the development process.
+Nubank has a very mature Design System, which we strongly leveraged as a way to quickly make ideas tangible and speed up the development process.

-But the main challenge of this project was not the onboarding or the request flow, but the actual day-to-day of managing this card and the purchases, and for that I took a step back to understand how Credit Card exists in today's app structure.
+The main challenge of this project was not the onboarding or the request flow, but the actual day-to-day of managing this card and the purchases, and for that I took a step back to understand how Credit Card exists in today's app structure.
 I noticed we have 3 main areas, and each one had a general theme with specific tasks.

 ```grid|1
 ![](./infoarch.png "Mapping the app's information architecture of everything related to Credit Card")
 ```

-Brainstorming with the team about possible ways to solve the problems that were still opened, I've prototype 3 different concepts for the Owner management and 2 for the Holder, exploring in different ways the app architecture.
-With that it was time to user test them.
+Brainstorming with the team about possible ways to solve the problems that were still open, I've prototyped 3 different concepts for the Owner management and 2 for the Holder, exploring in different ways the app architecture.

 ## Concept tests

-To better understand user's mental model, our UX Researcher Ana Urquiza and I interviewed 16 customers split into different grupos of card owners and card holders.
+To better understand user's mental model, our UX Researcher Ana Urquiza and I interviewed 16 customers split into different groups of card owners and card holders.
+This was not a regular usability test, so we focused less on tasks and more in talking with the users using the prototypes as conversation-starters.

 ```grid|1
 ![](./prototype.png "The interactive prototype we used to test the main concepts.
 There were 3 concepts for the card owner, and 2 for the holder.")
 ```

-Our main takeways were:
+Our main takeaways were:
 * User mental models were aligned to how the app is currently structured, so the solutions that maintain this status quo performed better and should be prioritized.
 * We had proposed a solution with filters to better visualize the card's spending.
-Although this solution performed very well with users, we found out most of the actually used another, more hidden screen.
-Since we started seen this strong trends since the first interviews, we quickly prototyped a solution there, which proved to be the best according to users.
+Although this solution performed very well with users, we found out most users preferred using another part of the app.
+Seeing this was a strong trend since the first interviews, we quickly prototyped a solution during the research, and it proved to be the best according to users.
 * The relationship-centered architecture vision is very intuitive and perceived as more clear and organized than our current, but the short-term solution works well too.

 ```grid|1